Interpretation of the Fourth Utterance

 To show people the truthfulness of God’s words, God uses a real example as proof (the case of Paul of which He speaks) so that His warning leaves a deeper impression on people.
 To stop people from treating what is said about Paul as a story, and to prevent them from thinking of themselves as bystanders—and, furthermore, to stop them from going about boasting of the things that happened thousands of years ago that they learned from God, God does not concentrate on Paul’s experiences throughout his life.
 Instead, God focuses on the consequences and end for Paul, the reason why Paul opposed God, and how Paul ended up as he did.
 What God focuses on is stressing His denial of the glorious hopes of Paul in the end, and directly laying bare his situation in the spiritual realm: “Paul is directly chastised by God.”
 Because people are numb and they are incapable of grasping anything of God’s words, God adds an explanation (the next part of the utterance), and begins speaking of the issue of another area: “whoever opposes Me (by opposing not only My flesh but more importantly, My words and My Spirit), receives My judgment in their flesh.”
 Although, superficially speaking, these words seem unrelated to the ones above, and there doesn’t appear to be any correlation between the two, don’t panic: God has His own aims; the simple words of “the example above proves that” organically combine two seemingly unrelated issues—which is the ingeniousness of God’s words.
 Thus, people are enlightened through the account of Paul, and so, because of the connection between the text above and below, their pursuit of knowing God is increased through the lesson of Paul, which is precisely the effect God wished to achieve in speaking those words.
 Next, God speaks some words that provide assistance and enlightenment for people’s entry into life.
 There is no need for Me to go into that.
 You will feel that they’re easy to understand.
 What I must explain, however, is when God says, “when I worked in normal humanity, most people had already measured themselves against My wrath and majesty, and already knew a little of My wisdom and disposition.
 Today, I speak and act directly in divinity, and there are still some people who will see My wrath and judgment with their own eyes; moreover, the main work of the second part of the era of judgment is to make all of My people know My deeds in the flesh directly, and to make all of you behold My disposition directly.”
 These few words conclude God’s work in normal humanity and officially commence the second part of God’s work of the era of judgment, which is carried out in divinity, and foretell the end of a portion of people.
 At this point, it is worth explaining that God did not tell people that this was the second part of the era of judgment when they became God’s people.
 Instead, only after telling people of God’s will and the aims that God wishes to achieve during this period, and of God’s final step of work on earth does He explain that this is the second part of the era of judgment.
 Needless to say, there is also God’s wisdom in this.
 When people have just got up from their sickbeds, the only thing they care about is whether or not they’re going to die, or whether or not their illness can be banished from them.
 They pay no heed to whether they will put on weight, or whether they dress up in the right clothes.
 Thus, it is only when people completely believe they are one of God’s people that God speaks of His requirements, step-by-step, and tells people what the era it is today.
 That is because people only have the energy to concentrate on the steps of God’s management a few days after they have recovered, and so this is the most suitable time to tell them.
 Only after people understand do they start to analyze: Since this is the second part of the era of judgment, God’s requirements have become stricter, and I have become one of God’s people.
 It is right to analyze thus, it is attainable by man, and so God employs this method of speaking.

 Once people understand a little, God once more enters the spiritual realm to speak, and so they once more fall into the ambush.
 During this series of questions, everyone scratches their heads, confused, not knowing where God’s will lies, not knowing which of God’s questions to answer, and, moreover, not knowing what language to use to reply to God’s questions.
 One wonders whether to laugh or cry.
 To people, these words seem as if they might contain very profound mysteries—but the facts are precisely the opposite.
 I may as well add a little explanation for you here.
 It’ll give your brain a rest, you’ll feel[b] it’s something simple that doesn’t require a lot of thought.
 In fact, though there are many words, they contain only one aim of God: gaining people’s loyalty through these questions.
 But it’s not expedient to say this directly, so God once again employs questions.
 The tone, however, is especially soft, much unlike at the beginning.
 Though they are being questioned by God, this kind of contrast brings people a measure of relief.
 You might as well read each question one by one; were these things not often referred to in the past?
 In these few questions, there is rich content.
 Some are a description of people’s mentality: “Are you willing to enjoy a life on earth which is akin to that in heaven?”
 Some are people’s “warrior’s oath” before God: “Are you truly able to allow yourselves to be put to death by Me, and led by Me, like a sheep?”
 And some of them are God’s requirements of man: “If I did not speak directly, could you forsake everything around you and allow yourself to be used by Me?
 Is this not the reality that I require? …” Or God’s exhortations and reassurances for man: “Yet I ask that you no longer be weighed down by misgivings, that you be proactive in your entry and grasp the most profound depths of My words.
 This will prevent you misunderstanding My words, and being unclear as to My meaning, and thus violating My administrative decrees.”
 Finally, God talks of His hopes for man: “I hope that you grasp My intentions for you in My words.
-Think no more of your own prospects, and act as you have resolved before Me that all should be at the mercy of God.”
+Think no more of your own prospects, and act as you have resolved before Me to submit to God’s orchestrations in all things.”
 The final question has profound meaning.
 It is thought-provoking, it impresses itself on people’s hearts and is difficult to forget, ceaselessly ringing out like a bell hanging by their ears …

 The above are a few words of explanation for you to use as reference.